This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You will be taught how to check a small drop of blood in a glucose monitor.
 Ask your healthcare provider when and how often to check your blood sugar level during the day.
 You may need to check your blood sugar level at least 3 times each day.

 - Follow your meal plan as directed.
-Talk to a dietitian about the best meal plan for you.
-Eat 3 small meals and 3 snacks every day.
-Wait at least 2 hours between all meals and snacks.
-Limit carbohydrates (such as bread, cereal, and fruit).
+Talk to a dietitian or healthcare provider about the best meal plan for you.
+He or she may recommend that you eat 3 small meals and 2 to 4 snacks every day.
+Control the amount of carbohydrates (such as bread, cereal, and fruit) you eat at each meal and snack.
 Too much carbohydrate in 1 meal or snack can cause your blood sugar to rise to a high level.
+Your dietitian or healthcare provider will tell you how much carbohydrate to eat at each meal and snack.
 Eat foods that are a good source of fiber, such as vegetables and legumes (beans and lentils).

 - Check your blood pressure often.
 High blood pressure can cause problems with your health and your pregnancy.
 Blood pressure readings are usually written as 2 numbers.
 Your systolic blood pressure (the first number) should be between 110 and 129.
 Your diastolic blood pressure (the second number) should be between 65 and 79.